notauserx/sandcastle/Readme.md

 ## TODO ::

-- Write an overview of the project
+- Write an overview of the project.
-- add test-em-all script
+- Add the test-em-all script.
+- Integrate docker-compose into our test script.